Cherreads

 "Come in," came the deep voice from inside.

-The office was cool, air-conditioned, lined with books that looked like they hadn't been opened in years.
-Behind the desk sat Dr. Mensah — Management Theory lecturer for the upper levels, but also the assigned course advisor for scholarship students in Ryan's level.
+The office was cool, air-conditioned, with lined shelves and books that looked like they hadn't been opened in years.
+Behind the desk sat Dr. Mensah, the Management Theory lecturer for the upper levels, but also the assigned course advisor for scholarship students in Ryan's level.

-Across from him, seated casually on the edge of a chair, was Adrian Val.
+Across from him, seated casually on the edge of a couch, was Adrian Val.

-Ryan stepped in quietly, keeping his eyes low.
+Ryan stepped in quietly, keeping his eyes on the floor.

 "Shifts?" the lecturer cut in.
 "You're on scholarship.
-You should be using that opportunity to study, not exhaust yourself over part-time jobs.
-This isn't a technical college.
-You're here to excel."
+You should be using that opportunity to study, not exhaust yourself on part-time jobs.
+This isn't a vocational college.
+You're here to do more than just the basics."

-Dr. Mensah went on, his voice filling the room.
+Dr. Mensah went on, his voice loud enough to fill every corner of the room.
 "Even if I don't teach your level directly, I keep tabs on my scholarship students.
-The school expects discipline.
-I want to see improvement, Mr. Kene — attendance, assignments, everything."
+The school expects discipline, and I want to see improvement, Mr. Kane.
+Not just on your grades but improvements on your attendance, assignments, and everything."

 Ryan nodded faintly.
 "Yes, sir."

 He didn't know why his throat felt tight.
 If it were anyone else sitting there, he would've brushed it off.
-But something about Adrian being there made the shame sharper.
+But something about Adrian being there made the shame feel worse.

 The lecturer's tone softened slightly.
 "You're industrious, Ryan.
-But being industrious will not give you a pass over here."
+But being industrious will not give you a second class, not to mention a first class, in this college."

-Ryan forced a small nod, trying to focus.
-But his mind drifted — to the unpaid bills, the missed lectures, the sleepless mornings at the café.
+Ryan forced a small nod, trying to focus but his mind kept drifting.
 He could barely keep his eyes open lately, running from work to class to nowhere.
 And now, this.

 He blinked, realizing Dr. Mensah was still speaking.